maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 If so, [caching](https://aws.amazon.com/caching/) the data could be a good option to increase availability and reduce load on the rest of the system.

-[CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) tells us that we can only have two out of consistency, availability and partition tolerance.
-When we encounter a network failure we do not have partition tolerance and so the decision must be consistency or availability.
+When we encounter a network failure we do not have partition tolerance and so the decision must be consistency or availability ([CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem)).
-Caching favours availability.
+Using caching to increase availability is at the expense of consistency, the system should eventually update and become consistent.
+This pattern is known as eventually consistent.

 Caching is not one size fits all and the logic around how to access a cache could be different per operation.
-It can add complexity and, if we're not careful, can give another place for something to go wrong.
+It adds complexity and, if we're not careful, can give another place for something to go wrong.

 ### Events and Queues